Tallinn: Climate

 Tallinn's Old Town on a September morning.

 Tallinn has a humid continental climate (Köppen climate classification Dfb) with warm, rainy summers and cold, snowy winters.

 Winters are cold, but mild for its latitude, owing to its coastal location.
 The average temperature in February, the coldest month, is -3.6 C. During the winters, temperatures tend to hover close to freezing, but mild spells of weather can push temperatures above 0 C, occasionally reaching above 5 C while cold air masses can push temperatures below -18 C an average of 6 days a year.
 Snowfall is common during the winters, which are cloudy and characterised by low amounts of sunshine, ranging from only 20.7 hours of sunshine per month in December to 58.8 hours in February.
 At the winter solstice, daylight lasts for less than 6 hours and 5 minutes.

 Spring starts out cool, with freezing temperatures common in March and April, but gradually becomes warmer and sunnier in May, when daytime temperatures average 15.4 C, although nighttime temperatures still remain cool, averaging -3.7 to 5.2 C from March to May.
 In early spring, freezing temperatures are common in March and snowfall can occur in April.

 Summers are warm with daytime temperatures hovering around 19.2 to 22.2 C and nighttime temperatures averaging between 9.8 to 13.1 C from June to August.
 The warmest month is usually July, with an average of 17.6 C. During summer, partly cloudy or clear days are common and it is the sunniest season, ranging from 255.6 hours of sunshine in August to 312.1 hours in July although precipitation is higher during these months.
 At the summer solstice, daylight lasts for more than 18 hours and 40 minutes.
 The highest probability of thunderstorms is in August.

 Autumn starts out mild, and increasingly becomes cooler and cloudier in November.
 In September, temperatures commonly reach 16.1 C. In late autumn, snowfall can occur in October and freezing temperatures become more common in November.
 The highest probability of fog is in September and November.

 Tallinn receives 700 mm of precipitation annually, which is evenly distributed throughout the year although March, April and May are the driest months, averaging about 35 to 37 mm, while July and August are the wettest months with 82 to 85 mm of precipitation.
 The average humidity is 81%, ranging from a high of 89% to a low of 69% in May.
 Tallinn has an average windspeed of 3.3 m/s with winters being the windiest (around 3.7 m/s in January) and summers being the least windy at around 2.7 m/s in August.
-In Tallinn airport, winds blow predominantly from the southwest, south, and west.
+At Tallinn airport, winds blow predominantly from the southwest, south, and west.

 The city's climate, along with Riga and Helsinki, has been characterized as unpredictable.

 Temperature extremes range from -32.2 C on 31 December 1978 to 34.3 C on 30 July 1994.